Overlord II: Release and downloadable content

-The demo for the Xbox 360 was released on 4 June 2009, before the PS3 and PC demo on 11 June 2009, ahead of the game's full release in North America on 23 June Europe on 26 June and Australia on 9 July.
+The demo for the Xbox 360 was released on 4 June 2009, before the PS3 and PC demo on 11 June 2009, ahead of the game's full release in North America on 23 June Europe on 26 June and Australia on 2 July.
 The demo featured the first segments of gameplay as the adult Overlord, and his first run in with Florian and the yeti in the Nordberg countryside, in line with the initial details of the game and its plot when it was first announced.
 Before its release, major game retailers like GameStop and Game offered collectible Minion figurines, one of each kind for those who pre-ordered the Overlord II or the Nintendo spin-offs.

 In addition to its pre-release promotion, Codemasters promoted Overlord through internet based marketing campaigns.
 The initial announcement of the game humorously focused on a portion of the game referred to as "clubbing baby seals" that was featured in the first screenshots and playable demo.
 This later became involved in an online mini-game entitled "Whack-A-Seal", a game in the same style whac-a-mole where a minion would club baby seals that popped up from holes in the ice.
 A live-action parody of television talk shows was also produced called "The Overlord Show", where a well dressed presenter wearing the Overlord's signature helmet named Max Goreman would show off minions to a studio audience and on stage guests and how they can help with their problems, such as incinerating a woman's ex-boyfriend, before the minions would then violently rush the audience, much to Goreman's delight.

 Before its release, Lennart Sas had already announced plans to develop downloadable content (DLC) with the intention of releasing it closer to the release date of the game, considering the content released for the last game to be "experimental" and "came a little too late after the release to appeal to all Overlord's players".
 The first DLC, entitled "Battle Rock Nemesis", was released on 30 July 2009 over Xbox Live and PlayStation Network: this DLC replicated the single-player battle arena from the original Overlord that allowed players to engage with their minions in further combat with enemies defeated during the single-player story.
+Developed by Virtual Programming, ports for Linux and OS X were released simultaneously on 26 July 2016.